wp-plugins/relevanssi/readme.txt

 == Thanks ==
 * Cristian Damm for tag indexing, comment indexing, post/page exclusion and general helpfulness.
 * Marcus Dalgren for UTF-8 fixing.
+* Warren Tape for 2.5.5 fixes.

 == Changelog ==

+= 2.5.5 =
+* The stopword management created empty stopwords.
+It won't anymore.
+* Faulty HTML code in the admin page has been fixed.
+* Indexing shortcodes that need the global $post context is now possible.
+* Relevanssi is now aware of attachments and manages post_status of "inherit".
+* These fixes were provided by Warren Tape, thanks!

 = 2.5.4 =
 * Small bugfix relating to post types.